 Empathetic

-Effective remote managers must be empathetic.
-One way to show your staff empathy is proactively asking them how they are doing and how you can support their well-being in the workplace.
+One way managers can show staff empathy is to proactively ask them how they’re doing and how the manager can support their well-being and mental health in the workplace.

-Managers can establish an “open door” for any issues and use reassuring language that shows they hear your staff’s concerns, that you care, and that you’ll help them find a solution.
+Managers can establish an “open door” for any issues and use reassuring language that shows they hear their staff’s concerns, that they care and that they’ll help employees find a solution.

 Flexibility